ggreer/geoff.greer.fm/_posts/2013-12-24-programming-fonts.md

 1. Centered operators such as `=`, and `*`.
 1. Conspicuous parentheses `()`, brackets `[]`, and braces `{}`.
 Syntax highlighters reduce the need for this, but not everything has syntax highlighting.
 It's also nice if these symbols are horizontally centered.

 The most useful group of fonts I've found for programming are the Proggy fonts.
 Sadly, the site hosting these fonts has died.
-Fortunately, I had backups of most of the fonts.
-I've listed them below, along with screenshots.
+Fortunately, I had backups.
+I've listed the fonts below, along with screenshots.

 <br />